Anastasia-Labs/midgard/non-tech-docs/midgard-non-technical.typ

 +  *Tokenless Design*

-  - Midgard uses *ADA*, Cardano’s native currency, for all transactions and incentives.
+  - Midgard solely relies on *ADA*, Cardano’s native currency, for all transactions and incentives.

-  - There’s no need for an additional token, simplifying the system and maintaining focus on ADA.
+  - No additional token is required, keeping the system straightforward and ADA-centric.

 #pagebreak()
 \